peterjskaltsis/carb-css/README.md

 ## Extras

-Please note, this is quite experimental and a lot of the source code is a bit messy and quite inefficient - hopefully improved if Carb proves useful.
+Please note, this is quite experimental and a lot of the source code is VERY messy and **inefficient** - hopefully improved if Carb proves useful.

+This is transpiler is probably better suited in a different language - I'm currently experimenting with Haskell.

 *Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc).*